SkylineCommunications/dataminer-docs-connectors/connector/doc/Imagine_Communications_Platinum_VX_CQ_Router.md

 # Imagine Communications Platinum Router VX CQ Router

-This is an SNMP connector that is used to monitor and control the device **Imagine Communications Platinum VX CQ.**
+This is an SNMP connector that is used to monitor and control the device **Imagine Communications Platinum VX CQ**.

 A platinum router is a matrix that can switch different types of sources (audio/video).
 The matrix can also be divided into several "virtual" matrixes, which each create a new level.